Dynamical tides in Jupiter and other rotationally flattened planets and stars with stable stratification

 We focus on $\gamma=2$ polytropes with Jupiter's bulk rotation rate $\Omega/\Omega_d\simeq 0.3$, and different profiles of stable stratification introduced via modification of $\Gamma_1.$ In particular, we assume the functional form

 Here $A$ describes the amplitude of the deviation from isentropy, $\zeta$ is a dimensionless quasi-radial coordinate equal to one on the surface (see Appendix \ref{app:lin}), and $\zeta_\text{i},\zeta_\text{o}$ delimit the boundaries of a stably stratified region.
 Along with an isentropic model with $A=0,$ we consider partially stratified models characterized by $A=2,[\zeta_\text{i},\zeta_\text{o}]=[-0.7,0.7]$ and $A=0.5,[\zeta_\text{i},\zeta_\text{o}]=[0.59,0.76]$.
 Recent models involving a wide, stably stratified ``dilute'' core \citep{Wahl2017b,Militzer2022} motivate the former parameterization, while the latter produces a narrower band of stratification in the outer envelope \citep{Stevenson2022}.
-These profiles for stable stratification are intended only to capture the relevant wave dynamics, and not to serve as detailed interior models for Jupiter.
+Choosing $\zeta_\text{i}<0$ for the dilute core model ensures even symmetry with respect to the origin.
+These profiles for stable stratification (shown in Fig. \ref{fig:jmod}) are intended only to capture the relevant wave dynamics, and not to serve as detailed interior models for Jupiter.